ibm-cloud-docs/cis/migration-rate-limiting.md

 For more information on the new rate-limiting implementation, including the available features in each {{site.data.keyword.cis_short_notm}} plan, see the [Rate-limiting rules API](/apidocs/cis#list-all-zone-rate-limits).

-Currently, the CIS dashboard shows only the legacy rate limiting rules.
+Currently, the CIS dashboard shows only the legacy rate-limiting rules.
 To re-create the legacy rules or create new ones, you can use the [Rulesets API](/apidocs/cis#get-instance-rulesets) with the `http_ratelimit` [phase](/docs/cis?topic=cis-about-rule-sets#phase-list) or the CIS CLI.
 The CIS dashboard will be updated in the future to reflect both types of rules.
 {: important}

 ## Main differences between versions